saurabytes/MonarchMoneyTrendReport/README.md

 # Monarch Money Tweaks

-* Ability to Save and Restore different Report Datasets (Save/Restore all settings on Reports page)
+* Save and Restore different Report Datasets (Save/Restore all settings on Reports page)

-* Ability to turn ON/OFF menu items.
+* Turn ON/OFF menu items.

-* Ability to hide Report Tooltip Difference
+* Hide Report Tooltip Difference

-* Ability to Hide Create Rule Tooltip
+* Hide Create Rule Tooltip

+* Quickly split a transaction 50/50 by auto-filling the amounts

+* Correct Calendar Year pull-down to only be years of data instead of since 2000

 # Monarch Money Trend Report